 Family Responsibility Plan: A coordinated comprehensive plan developed by the family assistance unit with the facilitation of a Caseworker for the purpose of moving the family to self-sufficiency.
-A case management plan will identify the specific goals and objectives with identification of responsibility and measurements.
-Also known as a Case Management Plan.
-Family Assistance Unit: For the purposes of this document and implementation of the TANF Program, a family assistance unit or family is:
+A Family Responsibility Plan will identify the specific goals and objectives and identify responsibility and measurements.
+This plan is also known as a Case Management Plan.

+Family Assistance Unit:

-- A married couple and their dependent child(ren); - A couple residing as a married couple with a child in common, and their dependent child(ren); - A single parent and his/her dependent child(ren); - A dependent child living with a caretaker relative; - A dependent child living with another caregiver where a compelling reason for the relationship exists, and there is a Locos Parentis Form or court order; or - A pregnant woman.
+- A married couple and their dependent child(ren); - A couple residing as a married couple with a child in common, and their dependent child(ren); - A single parent and his/her/their dependent child(ren); - A dependent child living with a caretaker relative; - A dependent child living with another caregiver where a compelling reason for the relationship exists, and there is a Locos Parentis Form or court order; or - A pregnant woman.